OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-24.md

 ## Proverbs 24:18

-or the Lord will see and disapprove and turn his wrath away from them.
+lest the Lord take notice and turn his attention away from them.

 ## Proverbs 24:19